molawson/repeatable/README.md

 ### Getting information from a Schedule

-Ask a schedule one of three questions.
+Ask a schedule to do a number of things.

 ```ruby
 schedule.next_occurrence